jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 }
 ```

-This is called a branching
+This is called a branching.

 --

 ### Chaining Conditions

+You can refine your choice by chaining conditions.

 ```
 if( iWannaEat ){